CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Frequently Asked Questions ==

+= I've just updated to v1.8 and things are all messed up - what have you done?!? =

+Please read [this post](http://www.hughlashbrooke.com/2015/01/important-upgrade-information-seriously-simple-podcasting-v1-8/) regarding the updates that come with v1.8 of Seriously Simple Podcasting.
+There have been changes to the template system and various other important areas.

 = The plugin doesn't work like it should - what's the problem? =

 There could be a number of reasons for this, but the most common one is that you have another podcasting plugin activated on your site.
 Make sure you deactivate any other podcasting plugins (e.g. BluBrry PowerPress, PodPress, etc.).
 If you have done that and the plugin is still not working as it should then have a read of the rest of the FAQs as well as the support forum - if you don't find what you need there, then create a new topic.